paulkernfeld/glx/README.md

 I'm using the [`palette`](https://github.com/Ogeon/palette) crate for color space math.

-- Using CIE L* a* b* color space, designed to be perceptually uniform.
+Starting with CIE L\*a\*b\* color space, designed to be perceptually uniform.

-Well actually I'm using CIE L*C*h°, a cylindrical version of that space.
+To specify colors by hand, using CIE L\*C\*h°, a cylindrical version of that space.

-Hold lightness and chroma mostly constant, vary hue

-Use color palettes friendly to color blind people, i.e. don't contrast red vs. green
+Use color palettes friendly to color blind people, i.e. don't contrast red vs. green.

 # Notes